HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

 ### Web Content Manager - AI assistance for sentiment analysis

-(No doc yet)
+=== "Containers"
+    In addition to keyword extraction and auto summarization, you can perform a sentiment analysis on the contents of the elements in your content item.
+For more information, see []().

 ### Web Content Manager - CSRF option in WCM comments

 === "Containers"
-    You can enable CSRF tokens to be utilized when creating or deleting a comment to prevent possible CSRF attacks.
+    You can enable CSRF tokens to be used when creating or deleting a comment to prevent possible CSRF attacks.
 The feature is disabled by default and can be enabled through the WAS Console.
 For information on how ton enable CSRF tokens, see [CSRF protection for adding and deleting comments](../../build_sites/create_sites/developing_managing_content/comments_wcm.md#csrf-protection-for-adding-and-deleting-comments).

 === "On-Premises"
-    You can enable CSRF tokens to be utilized when creating or deleting a comment to prevent possible CSRF attacks.
+    You can enable CSRF tokens to be used when creating or deleting a comment to prevent possible CSRF attacks.
 The feature is disabled by default and can be enabled through the WAS Console.
 For information on how ton enable CSRF tokens, see [CSRF protection for adding and deleting comments](../../build_sites/create_sites/developing_managing_content/comments_wcm.md#csrf-protection-for-adding-and-deleting-comments).

 ### Web Content Manager REST API v2 - Added Wrapper APIs